Joseph Smith: Three "Degrees of Glory" in the afterlife (1832)

-Assignment to a particular kingdom in the resurrection is contingent upon the desires and actions exhibited during mortal and post-mortal life.
-Critically different from Disciple of Christ beliefs was that in Latter Day Saint theology, virtually all would be saved.
-The first misunderstanding that came from the vision, and persists in the church to this day, is that sinners would also be saved in heaven, a distinction that caused some to apostatize from the young church.
-The LDS Church teaches that these different kingdoms are what Jesus was referring to when he said "[i]n my Father's house are many mansions".; and that 1 Corinthians speaks of these three degrees of glory, comparing them with the glory of the sun, moon, and stars.

-Book of Commandments (1833)
+Book of Commandments and Temperance (1833)

 In 1833, Smith edited and expanded many of the previous revelations, publishing them as the Book of Commandments, which later became part of the Doctrine and Covenants.

 In 1833, at a time of temperance agitation, Smith delivered a revelation called the "Word of Wisdom", which counseled a diet of wholesome herbs, fruits, grains and a sparing use of meat.
 It also recommended that Latter Day Saints avoid "strong" alcoholic drinks, tobacco, and "hot drinks" (later interpreted to mean tea and coffee).
 The Word of Wisdom was originally framed as a recommendation rather than a commandment and was not strictly followed by Smith and other early Latter Day Saints, though it later became a requirement in the LDS Church.

 Before 1832, most of Smith's revelations concerned establishing the church, gathering followers, and building the city of Zion.
 Later revelations dealt primarily with the priesthood, endowment, and exaltation.
 The pace of formal revelations slowed during the autumn of 1833 and again after the dedication of the Kirtland Temple.
 Smith moved away from formal written revelations spoken in God's voice, and instead taught more in sermons, conversations, and letters.
 For instance, the doctrines of baptism for the dead and the nature of God were introduced in sermons, and one of Smith's most famed statements, about there being "no such thing as immaterial matter", was recorded from a casual conversation with a Methodist preacher.